Qlik-PE/replicate-k8s/docker/README.md

 > the Qlik Data Integration download area.
 The file name will be something like:
 > *areplicate-2022.5.0-499_docker_file_generator.tar.gz*.

-In order to build a docker image, you will need to download the install bundle for Qlik Replicate and extract it.
+In order to build a docker image, you will need to download the Linux install bundle for Qlik Replicate and extract it.
 For example:

 ```